rafal-majewski/maze_generator/README ENGLISH.md

-# maze_generator
+Author: Rafał Sławomir Majewski.
+Date: 25.9.2018
+Language: C++

-Simple and fast maze generator
+A simple and fast maze generator.

+There are no terms of use.